-We often believe that in order to be a leader, you must be born with the ability to lead, to be inspired to leadership, or hold a position of authority.
+We often believe that in order to be a leader, you must be born with the ability to lead, to be inspired to lead, or hold a position of authority.
 We consider leadership to be a term that must be acquired or merited.
 But leaders are rarely if ever, born.
 If we were to pinpoint a single factor that produces leaders, it would most likely be a mix of circumstance and perseverance.

 There are many leaders among us, in a variety of people, locations, and roles.
 Some of the most powerful leaders you’ll ever encounter are completely unaware of their own leadership.